Professor of Law and Faculty Director of Scholarly Publications

-Professor Dave Owen teaches courses in environmental, natural resources, water, land use, and administrative law.
+Professor Dave Owen teaches courses in environmental, water, land use, energy, and administrative law.
 His interest in the subject area began when he was about six years old and his parents denied him access to all television except for PBS wildlife specials.
 He then became inordinately interested in poachers.
 He went on to study geology in college, primarily because the labs were outside, and became an environmental consultant.
 During one hot summer day of hazardous waste site sampling, while sweating miserably in a Tyvek suit and inhaling aniline fumes, he decided graduate school sounded like a nice idea.
 So he became an environmental lawyer.
 He went to Berkeley Law, where he served as editor-in-chief of Ecology Law Quarterly and was selected for the Order of the Coif.

 Professor Owen went on to clerk at federal district court and then work for a small law firm in San Francisco, where his practice focused primarily on water law.
 He worked on Colorado River allocation, Sacramento-San Joaquin Delta litigation, and federal state disputes over the proposed Yucca Mountain nuclear waste repository, among other matters.
 In 2007, he began teaching at the University of Maine School of Law.
 He joined the Hastings faculty in 2015.